willxxy/ECG-Bench/README.md

 In this case, simply reduce the maximum number of threads for each os.environ to either 1 or 2.
 Reducing this number should solve the problem, however, if you continue to run into crashes please feel free to report an issue!

+## Contributions <a name="contributions"></a>

+We welcome contributions to the repository!
+Please feel free to open an issue or pull request.

 ## TODO <a name="todo"></a>

 1. Add default chat templates for LLMs without chat templates (e.g., GPT 2, OPT).